 I had some major mental health issues which flared up eighteen months ago, with a diagnosis of PTSD.
 I realised quite quickly that I needed professional help for this and so I started receiving treatment almost immediately.
 The bulk of my therapy is done (although still ongoing) after many weekly EMDR sessions ( its way too complicated to explain what that is and I’m not sure I can explain it properly anyway!)
 So because of this I am devoting time to self care, which is basically looking after me.
 I realise that if we don’t take care of ourselves with basic needs such as good food, exercise, sleep, water and relaxation, then our overall health suffers.
 For me, I am determined to get myself into tip top shape as I believe that will help my mental health enormously.

-On this note I can reveal that I am soon to launch a new writing workshop business which will be designed to help women find their voice through writing.
+On this note I can reveal that I am soon to launch a new writing workshop business which will be focusing in writing for wellbeing.
+This is following a course and training I attended and successfully completed.
 I have entered this new venture in partnership with another local writer and published author and I am very excited about our new project.
 This will be launching very soon so keep a look out for more details on here and across my social media platforms.